Windsander/Android-UltimateGPUImage/README.md

 ### Sample Code
 how to use recorder module, in a simple way.

+if you want to use this lib to record or take picture:
 ```java
 @Override
 public void onCreate(final Bundle savedInstanceState) {